dbeck/dbeck.github.io/_posts/2015-09-17-5-lessons-learnt-from-choosing-zeromq-and-protobuf.markdown

 ### 1. ZeroMQ Request Reply

 If I were creating the ZeroMQ docs I would start with "Don't use REQ-REP because there is very little chance that it does what you need".
-What I found instead is that it starts describing REQ-REP as a showcase of how easy to use ZeroMQ.
+What I found instead is that it starts describing REQ-REP as a showcase of how easy it is to use ZeroMQ.

 The issue with REQ-REP is that it allows one request to be served in parallel and due to the fact that it requires to send a reply for every request it is very fragile.